Posted June 2, 2016

 This weekly brief highlights the latest Threat Intelligence: Evidence-based knowledge about an existing hazard designed to help organizations make inform decisions regarding their response to the threat. news to provide insight into the latest threats to various industries.

 “Many healthcare organizations and business associates are constantly working to prevent phishing attacks from compromising healthcare data security.
-Yet, cyberattacks were still the top cause of healthcare data breaches in 2015 and recent studies have indicated that patient information may be just as vulnerable to phishing attacks in 2016.
+Yet, cyberattacks were still the top cause of healthcare data breaches in 2015 and recent studies have indicated that patient information may be just as vulnerable to Phishing: The fraudulent practice of sending emails purporting to be from reputable companies in order to induce individuals to reveal personal information, such as passwords and credit card numbers. attacks in 2016.